Connect with us

 Maybe you are a high school or college graduate with only theoretical knowledge, changing your career, or entering into the workforce for the first time.
 Either way, the first thing that employers look at is experience.
 Unfortunately, a lack of experience could indicate to employers that hiring you will be costly.
 Training takes time and starting from scratch will take more time.

 What is the phrase, “time is money”?
 The time it will take to train you from scratch is more time to train and ultimately, cost more.
 Now a lack of experience isn’t always a bad thing.
 Some companies love to hire people with no experience.
 There are no bad habits to unlearn.
-This allows them to train people to do the job exactly the way they want .
-So if you don’t have the experience, try applying for an entry level position where training is available.
+This allows them to train people to do the job exactly the way they want.
+So if you don’t have the experience, try applying for an entry-level position where training is available.
 Update your resume and cater to the audience you are trying to reach.
-Capitalize on what you do have to offer; make sure to include transferable skills or personal experiences that are applicable to the job.
-If you can, follow up with the company or hiring manager you sent your application or resume to.
+Capitalize on what you do have to offer; make sure to include transferable skills or personal experiences that apply to the job.
+If you can, follow up with the company or hiring manager you sent your application or resume.
 Take this time to introduce yourself and ask if they have received your information.
 Inquire if there are any other materials or information that is required.
 Be respectful and patient.
 If you are not selected for an interview or offered the position, that’s ok.
 You have already made the strides to make a connection with the company and they will most likely keep you in mind for future opportunities.

 Gaps in Employment